ycpcs/cs402-spring2024/assign/assign07.md

 ### Presentation Guidelines

-Each project team will give a presentation of about 60 to 75 minutes.
+Each project team will give a presentation of about 75-90 minutes.
 Larger teams (with multiple sub-teams) will likely run longer.
 There may also be an extensive question and answer period.
 All presentations need to be limited to less than two hours (including the question and answer period).

-You should use some presentation software such as PowerPoint or Google Slides for your presentation.
+You should use presentation software such as PowerPoint or Google Slides for your presentation.
 Your slides should contain brief bulleted points and graphics that provide overall context for your bullet points.
 Slides should not be a "wall of text", and please avoid reading your slides or a prepared script.

 **NOTE:** You will have already submitted your draft technical report **before** your final milestone presentation.
 You can leverage the draft report contents for the figures, diagrams, pictures, screen captures, etc that will appear in your presentation.